STUDY JAPANESE ONLINE WITH NATIVES HERE

 The Japanese value the spiritual hygiene of their environments.
 For them, removing their shoes at the entrance leaves out the impure energies that can unbalance the energy of the home.

-Even for them, this is as important as using the best cleaning products and materials, as the house is a shrine and a sacred place in Japan.
+For them, this is as important as using the best cleaning products and materials, since the house is a sanctuary and a sacred place in Japan.

 Thus, the area where they take off their shoes acts as a barrier between the outer world and the inner space.
 Furthermore, this custom is a demonstration of respect, that we do not intend to dirty the environment and humility.